jasper-zanjani/notes/docs/Cloud.md

 **CodePipeline** is an AWS service for orchestrating and automating every stage of software development.
 It defines a series of stages, two of which are required - **source** and **deployment** - but other stages like testing or approval can be incorporated.

+#### Cognito

+Cognito is an AWS service that integrates with identity providers like Amazon, Google, Microsoft, and Facebook to add user access control to an application.

 #### Compute Engine

 **Compute Engine** is GCP's IaaS offering.